How to Prevent Data Corruption in Windows PC

 A corrupted file is a file that is tampered with or not working properly.
 This can happen to any file, including documents, media, or system files.

-In most cases, simple PC rebooting is enough to fix the problem.
+In most cases, a simple PC reboot is enough to fix the problem.
 But occasionally, situations get serious where you might have to take some advanced steps.

 Usually, all computer files have a specific structure and content.
 Therefore, there is no issue when all files are arranged the way they should be.